radixdlt/radixdlt-javascript/packages/application/README.md

 In the code block above we create a `RadixT` instance and provide it with a [Hierarchical Deterministic (HD) wallet](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) by loading a keystore using a function of type `() => Promise<KeystoreT>` (above named `loadKeystore`).
 After the keystore has been loaded, it will be decrypted using the provided password and create a wallet value (of type `WalletT`).
 Which the RadixT type will use internally to manage accounts and expose method for creating new ones. **By default an initial account will be derived automatically**<sup id="defaultDerivationPath">[1](#defaultDerivationPath)</sup>.

-Lastly we [`subscribe`](https://rxjs-dev.firebaseapp.com/guide/observable#subscribing-to-observables) to the reactive stream `tokenBalances` which will automatically fetch and update the token balances for the address of the active "account".
+Lastly we [`subscribe`](https://rxjs-dev.firebaseapp.com/guide/observable#subscribing-to-observables) to the reactive stream `tokenBalances` which will automatically fetch the token balances for the address of the active "account".
+See (Fetch Trigger)[#fetchTrigger] continuous update of balance ("polling").

 Since the Radix Ledger [supports multiple tokens](https://youtu.be/dQw4w9WgXcQ) for each address this will be a list of tokens, the [amount](https://github.com/radixdlt/radixdlt-javascript/blob/main/packages/primitives/src/_types.ts#L33-L48), their symbol ("ticker") and name.

 > 💡 Friendly reminder: the observables will not start emitting values until you have subscribed to them

-> 💡 Friendly reminder: make sure to handle the returned value of the `subscribe()` function, by adding then to a [`Subscription`](https://rxjs-dev.firebaseapp.com/guide/subscription) object, otherwise behaviour is undefined and you might experience all sorts of weird errors (e.g. memory leaks).
+> 💡 Friendly reminder: make sure to handle the returned value of the `subscribe()` function, by adding then to a [`Subscription`](https://rxjs-dev.firebaseapp.com/guide/subscription) object, otherwise behaviour is undefined, and you might experience all sorts of weird errors (e.g. memory leaks).
 >

 However, we can also interact with the [Radix Core API](https://youtu.be/dQw4w9WgXcQ) without using any wallet, using the property `api`, like so: